AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

 ## Results

 The best-performing model had 92.6% accuracy on the test data and 72.8% accuracy on the random subset.
+It performed most successfully on calls assigned to the NYPD, HBD and DPR.

 #### Loss and Accuracy Curves
 ![Loss and Accuracy](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Images/acc_loss.png)